Dissipation-Shaped Quantum Geometry in Nonlinear Transport: Abstract

 \section{Abstract}

 The theory of the intrinsic nonlinear Hall effect, a key probe of quantum geometry, is plagued by conflicting expressions for the conductivity that is independent of the dissipation {\it strength} (rate, $\Gamma^0$).
-We clarify the origin of this ambiguity by demonstrating that the ``intrinsic'' response is not universal, but is inextricably linked to the dissipation {\it mechanism} that establishes the non-equilibrium steady state (NESS).
+We clarify the origin of this ambiguity by demonstrating that the ``intrinsic'' response is not universal, but is inextricably linked to how the dissipation {\it mechanism} shapes the non-equilibrium steady state (NESS) density matrix.
 We establish a benchmark by solving the exact NESS density matrix for a generic Bloch system coupled to a featureless fermionic bath.
-Our exact $\Gamma^0$ conductivity decomposes into two parts: (i) a geometric contribution, $\sigma^{\text{geo}}$, whose form recovers the intraband quantum metric dipole ($\sim\partial_k g$), providing an exact derivation that clarifies inconsistencies in the literature, and (ii) a novel, purely kinetic contribution, $\sigma^{\text{kin}} \propto v^3 f^{(4)}_0$, which is absent when dissipation is modeled by white-noise disorder (e.g., a constant-$\Gamma$ Green's function model).
-The discrepancy in $\sigma^{\text{kin}}$ between these distinct physical mechanisms is a proof that the $\Gamma^0$ nonlinear conductivity is not a unique property of the Bloch Hamiltonian, but is contingent on the physical system-bath coupling.
+Our exact $\Gamma^0$ conductivity decomposes into two parts: (i) a geometric contribution, $\sigma^{\text{geo}}$, which establishes the definitive structure of the quantum metric contribution (including the intraband $\sim \partial_k g$ term), clarifying inconsistencies in the literature, and (ii) a novel, purely kinetic contribution, $\sigma^{\text{kin}} \propto v^3 f^{(4)}_0$, arising from mechanism-specific modifications to the occupation functions, which is absent in approaches that postulate, rather than derive, the relaxation dynamics.
+The discrepancies in both $\sigma^{\text {geo }}$ and $\sigma^{\text {kin }}$ between these distinct physical mechanisms prove that the $\Gamma^0$ nonlinear conductivity is not a unique property of the Bloch Hamiltonian, but is contingent on the physical system-bath coupling.

 \textit{Introduction.} Linear response theory establishes a profound connection between transport phenomena and the properties of the thermodynamic equilibrium state, which are insensitive to the specific nature of the environment, as exemplified by the relationship between the intrinsic anomalous Hall effect and the Berry curvature~\cite{thouless1982quantized,berry1984quantal,haldane1988model,sinitsyn2007semiclassical, nagaosa2010anomalous,xiao2010berry,resta2011insulating}.
 This paradigm, however, breaks down in the nonlinear regime.
 DC nonlinear responses are governed not by equilibrium properties, but by the non-equilibrium steady state (NESS).
-The NESS emerges from a delicate balance between the external drive and dissipation.
+The structure of the NESS, i.e., the non-equilibrium density matrix, emerges from a delicate balance between the external drive and dissipation.